The main characters of Canewdon, Essex

 Widow Eliza Frost Lodwick managed Lambourne Hall and other properties with its combined 500 acres for the next 35 years from 1826 to 1861; sometimes she was away at other locations.

-And the fear of the Witches in Canewdon, prompted some of the people of the village to enlist James Murrell’s assistance to expose the Witches.
+The fear of the Witches in Canewdon, prompted some of the people of the village to enlist James Murrell’s assistance to expose the Witches.

 James Murrell was the famous Cunning man and Witch Doctor of Hadleigh, Essex.
 He was a frequent visitor to Canewdon.
 His sister, Hannah, the wife of Daniel Whitwell, was living in Canewdon since 1820.
 Also James and Hannah's parent were married in Canewdon in 1783.